Jessup Moot Court

 The Philip C. Jessup International Law Moot Court Competition is the oldest, largest and most prestigious moot court competition in the field of public international law.
 Each year, students from over 700 universities and more than 90 countries compete against each other by simulating a legal dispute between two fictional States before the International Court of Justice (ICJ).
 Teams have to write Memorials for both Parties, and have to make oral submissions.
-They are judged by real judges of the ICJ and other international, regional and domestic courts and tribunals, attorneys, scholars and other experts in the field of international law.
+They are judged by actual judges of the ICJ and other international, regional and domestic courts and tribunals, attorneys, scholars and other experts in the field of international law.
 You can get an idea about what the Jessup is like by watching the official Jessup trailer.

 Currently, we are looking for students who are interested in participating.